 Five Satta Bazars give a thumbs up to the BJP for Rajasthan Assembly elections

 New Delhi, Dec 6: Campaign for the Rajasthan Assembly elections is over and the state will vote for the new Assembly on December 7.
-But before results of elections are declared many guessing game will go on including exit polls but different Satta Bazars that have been very buoyant for the Congress in Rajasthan are now showing thumps down for the party with the close of election campaign.
+But before results of elections are declared many guessing game will go on including exit polls but different Satta Bazars that have been very buoyant for the Congress in Rajasthan are now showing thumbs down for the party with the close of the election campaign.

 When even dates were not declared and at the time of the former beginning of the election campaigns, the Congress was way ahead of the BJP as far as Satta Bazars were concerned.
 Their numbers were hovering in Satta Bazar somewhere around 125 to 150 seats due to anger against chief minister Vasundhara Raje in the state.
 Now, with the end of election campaign not only Satta Bazar of Rajasthan but also of Kolkata and Rajkot there is advantage BJP.